mkiser/WTFJHT/45-for-45/index.md

 </center>

 <hr>
 <p class="lead">What the fuck?
-It’s only been 45-days?
+It’s only been 45 days?
 It feels like four years.</p>

 <p>This project started as an effort to personally keep up with a news cycle that could only be described as “shock and awe.”
 Every day I saw multiple big stories coming out of the White House.
 And every day I struggled to get a sense of the bigger picture.
 There never seemed to be an “edge” — an end to the day’s news.
 And, when faced with a seemingly limitless amount of news, hot takes, and sensationalized, clickbait posts, how is anybody able to actually be an informed citizen?
 And what if you aren’t a news junkie or have, you know, an actual life to tend to? </p>

 <p>The daily news blitzkrieg is by design and undermines a democracy with the intent of fatiguing normal people into submission.
 By answering the question “what the fuck just happened today?” this project attempts to provide a daily antidote to an impossible news cycle.
 But every once in a while you need to zoom out, gain some perspective, and observe the larger trends and stories. </p>

 <p>So, in honor of America's 45th president, let’s step back and take a look at the five big storylines from 45’s first 45-days in office.
-Check out the links below and share it on <strong><a href="https://twitter.com/intent/tweet?url=https%3A%2F%2Fwhatthefuckjusthappenedtoday.com%2F45-for-45%2F&via=WTFJHT&text=The%20Normal%20Person%27s%20Guide%20to%2045%u2019s%20First%2045%20Fucking%20Days" target="_blank">Twitter</a></strong> or <strong><a href="https://www.facebook.com/sharer/sharer.php?u=https://whatthefuckjusthappenedtoday.com/45-for-45/" target="_blank">Facebook</a></strong>. –Matt </p>
+Check out the links below and share it on <strong><a href="https://twitter.com/intent/tweet?url=https%3A%2F%2Fwhatthefuckjusthappenedtoday.com%2F45-for-45%2F&via=WTFJHT&text=The%20Normal%20Person%27s%20Guide%20to%2045%27s%20First%2045%20Fucking%20Days" target="_blank">Twitter</a></strong> or <strong><a href="https://www.facebook.com/sharer/sharer.php?u=https://whatthefuckjusthappenedtoday.com/45-for-45/" target="_blank">Facebook</a></strong>. –Matt </p>

 <hr>
 <center>